Tretti/rails-bootstrap-helpers/README.md

 Manually include the necessary stylesheets and JavaScript files from Bootstrap.

-Although it has no direct dependencies on other gems than Rails it is necessary to include Bootstrap in some way or another to make this gem useful.
+Although it has no direct dependencies on other gems than Rails, it is necessary to include Bootstrap in some way or another to make this gem useful.
 [bootstrap-sass](https://github.com/thomas-mcdonald/bootstrap-sass) is
 recommended.